danielsaidi/website_danielsaidi/collections/_posts/2020/2020-01-31-view-controller-delegation-in-swiftui.md

 }
 ```

-Although the view is a struct and can be recreated whenever SwiftUI tells it to, the coordinator will be kept as a single instance, and can therefore be used as a delegate.
+Although the view is a struct and can be recreated whenever needed, the coordinator will be kept as a single instance, and can therefore be used as a delegate.

-If the delegating view controller is used in many places, you can reuse and compose coordinators to avoid duplicating code.
+If a delegating view controller is used in many places, you can compose coordinators to avoid duplicating code.
 This is however unusual.

-Another approach is to have a delegate class for each view controller wrapper that supports delegation.
+Another approach is to have a delegate class for each view controller that uses delegation.

-Say that we want to use a Vision-based document camera.
-The `VNDocumentCameraViewController` communicates events using a `VNDocumentCameraViewControllerDelegate`, so you must provide it with such a delegate to know what's going on.
+For instance, say that we want to use the Vision-based `VNDocumentCameraViewController`, which communicates events to a `VNDocumentCameraViewControllerDelegate`.

 First, let's wrap the view controller in a `UIViewControllerRepresentable`: